Strong noise sensitivity and random graphs: From witnesses to noise sensitivity

-Finally, it remains to extend the classification of either \NS\ or \NSTAB\ w.r.t.\ $\epsilon$ to the graph properties listed in Theorem~\ref{thm:min-degree}.
-To this end, recall the well-known facts (see~\cites{Bollobas,JLR,BHKL}) that each such property $(g_n)$ is asymptotically equal to the property $(f_n)$ of having minimum degree at least $k$ (for an appropriate $k$), in the sense that $\lim_{n\to\infty}\P(f_n\neq g_n)= 0$.
-It is elementary that if $(f_n)$ is noise sensitive (noise stable) and $(g_n)$ is asymptotically equal to $(f_n)$ then $(g_n)$ is noise sensitive (noise stable), since
+Finally, it remains to extend the classification of either $\NS$ or $\NSTAB$ w.r.t. $\varepsilon$ to the graph properties listed in Theorem~\ref{thmmin-degree}.
+To this end, recall the well-known facts (see~\cite{Bollobas,JLR,BHKL}) that each such property $(g_n)$ is asymptotically equal to the property $(f_n)$ of having minimum degree at least $k$ (for an appropriate $k$), in the sense that $\lim_{n\to\infty}\P(f_n\neq g_n)= 0$.
+It is elementary that if $(f_n)$ is noise sensitive (noise stable) and $(g_n)$ is asymptotically equal to $(f_n)$, then $(g_n)$ is noise sensitive (noise stable), since

-thus translating the quantitative statements on $(f_n)$ to $(g_n)$, as required. \end{proof}
+thus translating the quantitative statements on $(f_n)$ to $(g_n)$, as required. \end{pf}

-\begin{remark} As an alternative way to obtain Theorem~\ref{thm:min-degree}, one could appeal to~\cite{ScSt}*{Theorem~1.8} and present a randomized algorithm for the event ``minimum degree at least $k$'' whose probability of querying any given edge tends to 0.
+\begin{remark} As an alternative way to obtain noise sensitivity for $\cG(n,p)$ having minimum degree at least $k$, one could appeal to~\cite{ScSt}, Theorem~1.8, and present a randomized algorithm for this event whose probability of querying any given edge tends to 0.
 This would imply a quantitative noise sensitivity result, albeit weaker than the sharp one obtained above. \end{remark}